By Andy

 Children dangled from trees while some adults winced in their shadows.
 These adults observed our reactions as playworkers, and logged our every move!
 Many made time to follow up to ask why we did, or didn’t intervene.
 They shared their emotions and reflected on their reservations.
 Mostly agreeing that their own anxieties and fears were not a good enough reason to teach, or intervene.

 During the pop-up session, I was engaged in a conversation with Sally, the Community Centre leader of many decades and she kindly shared her stories as a camp leader and community organiser.
 In spite of her extensive background and her wealth of knowledge, she was still genuinely, taken aback and surprised at how effective these events were.
-The simple idea of giving children the time, space and permission to just do whatever they wanted, and being there to help guide that process further was like a breath of fresh air.
+The simple idea of giving children the time, space and permission to just do whatever they wanted.
+Additionally, being there to help guide that process further was like a breath of fresh air.

 To hear more from our Canadian tour, check out our blogposts from stops 1 and 2.
 For more about our work check out Facebook and Twitter.